SamOBrienOlinger/spoodle-space-pp5/README.md

 Open [localhost:3000](http://localhost:3000).
 Use `localhost` for both services, rather than mixing it with `127.0.0.1`, so their cookies use the same site.
 This direct-API route does not depend on the production proxy.
 The local URL change is development-only: restore the original `/api/` value before committing or publishing the frontend.

-Review registration/sign-in, a text post and sign-out against your own local database.
-Upload checks additionally require your own development Cloudinary configuration as described in the backend README.
-These instructions are based on the current configuration; they are not a claim that a fresh end-to-end login test has passed.
+Configure your own development Cloudinary account as described in the backend README before reviewing registration, sign-in, a photo post and sign-out against your local database.
+The default backend storage is also used for profile-image URLs in authentication responses, so it is required even before you upload a file.
+The current create-post form sends an invalid image value when no file is selected; use a small valid image for its normal posting journey and record text-only submission as a known failure.
+These instructions are not a claim that a fresh browser login and posting test has passed.

 ### Understand the production proxy